Code-Institute-Submissions/milestone-project-56/README.md

 Using all the skills i learnt on my last project (User-Centric Frontend) i was able to make it responsive.
 Javascript is also implented throughout my page.
 It is used to view markers on the Google Maps API

+####  User Stories

+A new user can input a location on the search to see and find what countries we are flying too.
+A user can select the countries using a dropdown box.
+Once clicked you are able to see what activies we are providing for each country.

+##### Strategy

+The main focus of this webpage was to create a user-friendly wepage where users can view the destinations and activies we are doing for each country and for them to be able to enquire with us.

+##### Scope

+The scope of the weppage is for users to easily view what destinations were flying too, view the acitivies/packages were providing for each page and being able to enquire about a certain destionation.

+##### Structure

+The structure of my dropdown box will display 3 cards for each country.
+These cards will provide activies for each selected country.
+Once another country it clicked.
+The previous country will no longer show but the new one clicked will be visible.

+##### Skeleton

+All my Wireframe can be viewed in my *Technologies Used* section.

+##### Surface

+I focused on giving my page a very light look.
+By using colours that resemble the "outdoors" for example, using blue for that sea/clear sky look.

 # Features

 ##### Existing Features